-Counter Offers On Real Estate Purchase
+Counter Offers On Real Estate Purchase Contracts

-Counter offers happen after a home buyer submits a offer on the home that is below the listed price of the home and the seller counters backs with a price that is lower than the listed price but higher than the buyer’s initial offer.
+Counter offers happen after a home buyer submits an offer on the home that is below the listed price of the home.
+The seller counters back with a price that is lower than the listed price but higher than the buyer’s initial offer.

 A counter is usually given when the home seller will accept the home buyer’s purchase offer contingent upon the following terms and conditions.
 Higher purchase price than the initial purchase price offered by the home buyer.
 But lower than the listed price of the property.
 Closing date considerations and closing terms.
 For example, a seller may want a fast closing or exclude the appliances.
 The potential increase of earnest money and shorter contingency periods.
 For example, the seller may want the home inspection period and mortgage contingency period shortened.
 The seller may also want to counter to the home buyer for a larger earnest money deposit.
 There are many things that the seller can counter with.

 Sellers Counter Offer